AzureMentor/microsoft-graph-docs/concepts/permissions-reference.md

 * _OnlineMeetings.Read.All_: Retrieve the properties and relationships of an [Online Meeting](/graph/api/onlinemeeting-get?view=graph-rest-beta) (`GET /beta/app/onlinemeetings/{id}`).
 * _OnlineMeetings.ReadWrite.All_: Create an [Online Meeting](/graph/api/application-post-onlinemeetings?view=graph-rest-beta) (`POST /beta/app/onlinemeetings`).

+> [!NOTE]
-> **Note**: Creating an [Online Meeting](/graph/api/application-post-onlinemeetings?view=graph-rest-beta) creates a meeting on behalf of a user specified in the request body, but does not show it on the user's Calendar.
+> Creating an [Online Meeting](/graph/api/application-post-onlinemeetings?view=graph-rest-beta) creates a meeting on behalf of a user specified in the request body, but does not show it on the user's Calendar.

 For more complex scenarios involving multiple permissions, see [Permission scenarios](#permission-scenarios).